-We’re continuing Scholastica’s “How We Open Knowledge” series in honor of Open Access (OA) Week 2021.
+We’re continuing Scholastica’s “How We Open Knowledge” series.
 Today, we welcome to the blog Keri O’Keefe Manager of Publications at The Association of Child Life Professionals.
 In the below interview, she discusses how she and her team flipped ACLP’s Journal of Child Life: Psychosocial Theory and Practice to a Diamond OA publishing model.
 The journal covers the latest psychosocial research about children’s responses to stressful experiences and child life professionals’ work.

 Thanks to Keri O’Keefe for taking the time to be a part of this series!
-We invite you to join the conversation around approaches to more equitable and sustainable OA publishing by sharing your thoughts and examples of other fully-OA journal models in the comments section below and on Twitter using the hashtags #OAWeek and #HowWeOpenKnowledge.
+We invite you to join the conversation around approaches to more equitable and sustainable OA publishing by sharing your thoughts and examples of other fully-OA journal models in the comments section below and on Twitter using the hashtag #HowWeOpenKnowledge.

 Can you share a brief overview of The Journal of Child Life’s OA publishing model and how you made the transition from subscription access to OA?